haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/install/prepare-install.md

 {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} is a separate application that manages {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} dependencies.
 Before you can install the Magento software, you must perform the following tasks in the order shown:

 1.	<a href="{{ page.baseurl }}/install-gde/prereq/dev_install.html">Install the Composer software</a>.
-2.	<a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Create the Magento file system owner</a> so Composer writes files to the web server docroot as the correct user.
+2.	<a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Create the Magento文件系统所有者</a> so Composer writes files to the web server docroot as the correct user.
 2. Run the <a href="#install-composer-install"><code>composer install</code> command</a> from your Magento root directory (for example, `/var/www/magento2/`).

 	The Magento root directory is a subdirectory of your web server's docroot.
 Need help locating the docroot?
 Click <a href="{{ page.baseurl }}/install-gde/basics/basics_docroot.html">here</a>.